gatsbyjs/gatsby/README.md

 slack](https://img.shields.io/badge/slack-gatsby@reactiflux-61DAFB.svg?style=flat-square)](http://www.reactiflux.com)

 # Gatsby
-A fast & modern framework for building blogs and websites.

 Transform plain text into dynamic blogs and websites using the latest web technologies.
+A React.js static site generator.

 Build sites like it's 1995.
 Files are translated into HTML pages at the same position within the file system.
 Add a markdown file at `/docs/index.md` and